maw501/maw501.github.io/_posts/ColumbiaML/2018-10-13-columbiaX-ML-week3.md

     * Here we are simply using the fact that we can integrate a joint distribution of two parameters to obtain the marginal for one of them.
 The fact we are conditioning on other variables doesn't matter.
   * 'Bring something to the right of the $\mid$ sign', e.g. for $w$:
     * $\int_{\mathbb{R}^d} p(y_0, w \mid x_0, y, X) \, dw = \int_{\mathbb{R}^d} p(y_0 \mid w, x_0, y, X) \, p(w \mid x_0, y, X) \, dw$
-    * When we do this we are 'conditioning' on a new variable $w$ and so we must remember to multiply by the probabilty that this 'event' happens (which may itself be conditioned on other things) e.g. here: $p(w \mid x_0, y, X)$ where we are now conditioning on $w$ which itself depends on $x_0, y, X$.
+    * When we do this we are 'conditioning' on a new variable $w$ and so we must remember to multiply by the probability that this 'event' happens (which may itself be conditioned on other things) e.g. here: $p(w \mid x_0, y, X)$ where we are now conditioning on $w$ which itself depends on $x_0, y, X$.
       * In other words $y_0$ depends on $w, x_0, y, X$ and $w$ depends on $x_0, y, X$.

 * **Being able to write matrix multiplication in an additive manner**